-This paper presents a concept design of MIMO terminal antennas that relies on the joint excitation of multiple modes with proper phase shifts to drastically improve the impedance bandwidth in the low band while retaining low correlation.
+This paper presents a concept design of MIMO terminal antennas that relies on the joint excitation of multiple chassis modes with proper phase shifts to drastically improve the impedance bandwidth in the low band while retaining low correlation.
 To this end, the characteristic currents as well as the amplitude and phase of the electric near-fields of the modes were used to guide the stepwise modifications of a previous strip-loaded chassis.
 The proposed low-profile two-port design, utilizing direct probe feeds at the loading strips and two added slots on the chassis, achieves the same bandwidth over both ports, covering 0.75-0.96 GHz (25% bandwidth).
+Moreover, utilizing a slightly larger chassis will allow the proposed design to cover the entire LTE low band 0.698-0.96 GHz (30%, see Table I).
 In addition, it is shown that a narrowband but tunable third antenna port can be added to the unused space typically occupied by traditional self-resonant antenna elements, to provide a three-port MIMO antenna.
+Possible future works include the enhancement of the bandwidth of the third port and the study of user effects on the proposed design using new CMA methods such as that proposed in [34].